Admissions intelligence for top 150 US universities and colleges

 Yes.
 We never sell applicant data, never share essays, and never store decision letters long-term — only the structured outcome (admit / waitlist / reject).

 This is a sample free read.
 Your actual read will reflect your own profile, schools, and inputs.
-Peter Pan is a fictional applicant we use to show how a chance-me.ai read looks across 4 selective US colleges.
-The free read covers up to 4 schools; the $19 Profile Audit goes deeper across 6.
+Peter Pan is a fictional applicant we use to show how a chance-me.ai read looks across two selective US colleges.
+The free read covers 2 schools; Profile Audit covers 6 for $19.

 Your archetype